 Not too sweet, it is perfect on its own or with a scoop of vanilla ice cream, dollop of yogurt or a drizzle of cream… you choose…

 Don’t those blackberries look gorgeous?
 There’s something about that color that just makes me happy!
 In fact, not only are they gorgeous, but purple foods are also good for health.
-So much so, that I wrote this entire article all about why purple foods are so healthy… no kidding!
 That makes it so much more reasonable, don’t you think?
-Now you can say you are making this cobbler for health purposes. 🙂 I hope you are ready for some blackberry cobbler healthy yumminess!
+Now you can say you are making this cobbler for health purposes. ?
+I hope you are ready for some blackberry cobbler healthy yumminess!

 - 3 cups fresh washed blackberries you might need a few more, depending on your berries and shape of pan